EmilioKolo/sra_to_features_pipeline/README.md

 # Instructions

-- Run 0_install.sh as executable.
+- Run 0_install.sh as executable (with super user permissions).
 It downloads the Homo_sapiens.GRCh38.109 genome from Ensembl by default.
 - Run 1_main.py with python passing a valid SRA ID with either single end or paired end sequencing reads.
 Intended to work on cfDNA sequencing using Illumina.

 # Output